17 Animals With Big Ears and Their Pictures

 Additionally, animals with big ears use their ears to convey messages to their counterparts.
 They can signal alerts to potential dangers or display dominance through ear movements.

-This communication plays a crucial role in their social interactions and in maintaining their safety within their habitats.
+This communication plays a crucial role in their social interactions and maintaining their safety within their habitats.

 The impressive ears of the mule deer showcase the remarkable adaptations that animals have developed to thrive in their environments.